All Episodes

 She cooked the books.

-Remember, they had a report that said there the cost-benefit analysis to fixing the levies would not make it sensible to do.
+Remember, they had a report that said the cost-benefit analysis to fixing the levies would not make it sensible to do.

-The question is where did the money go?
+The question is, where did the money go?

-Folks, it's it's as specious, and that's why I say this is a modern media scandal, from the death toll to the hysteria to the willing attempt to join forces with the left to blame this on Bush.
+And that's why I say this is a modern media scandal, from the death toll to the hysteria to the willing attempt to join forces with the left to blame this on Bush.

-It's no it's just the new Cindy Sheehan.
+It's just the new Cindy Sheehan.

-It's all it's ever been, and it was camouflaged and disguised with all the pictures of sadness and horror that we saw there.
+And it was camouflaged and disguised with all the pictures of sadness and horror that we saw there.

-So when you couple the projections of the thousands and thousands and thousands of dead with the pictures, uh and and uh Republicans unwilling to stand up to it.
+So when you couple the projections of the thousands and thousands and thousands of dead with the pictures and Republicans unwilling to stand up to it, it gave this whole scandal a legitimacy that it apparently doesn't, well, scandal, gave a legitimacy it doesn't deserve.

-Anyway, I gotta take a quick break.
+Anyway, I got to take a quick break.

 Stay with us.